06 Oct How business could focus on Big Data

 During the presentation of EY (former i3) about predictive analytics in retail, three often made mistakes were discussed.
 According to EY the three main pillars to keep in mind while implementing data analytics into a company are:

-- Solutions based on data do not always work in practice, therefore keep close contact with people from the field.
+- Involve domain experts.
+Solutions based on data do not always work in practice, therefore keep close contact with people from the field.

 The lecture of Bruna’s COO about predicting the optimal location for a new store based on data was the last of the day.
 Definitely the subject with the closest link to our daily practices at Argusi.
 The optimization part of Bruna is mainly outsourced and therefore the COO spoke mainly about the implementation.
 A hard task for Bruna, with many franchisers, is convincing the shop owners, since everyone thinks their store is the best.
 To achieve this, clear dashboards were created, to show the storeowner what’s in it for him.